-The long treble crochet, also called the triple treble, is an extra-tall crochet stitch often found in vintage patterns.
-This stitch works up quickly due to its height, making it ideal for whipping up scarves and other openwork patterns.
-The fabric made using a long treble crochet stitch will not be as tight as that made with single or double crochet stitches.
-You will see long treble crochet abbreviated in crochet patterns as LTC.
+The long treble crochet stitch, also called the extended treble, quadruple treble, or triple treble crochet, is an extra-tall crochet stitch often found in vintage patterns, especially when working with different granny square crochet patterns.
+This tall stitch works up quickly due to its height, making it ideal for whipping up scarves and other openwork patterns.

 Things You'll Need

-Wrap the hook counterclockwise again and pull this loop through the first two stitches on your hook.
+With five loops on your hook, wrap the hook counterclockwise again and pull this loop through the first two loops on your crochet hook.
 Continue wrapping once and pulling through two stitches at a time until only one stitch remains on your hook.
-You are then ready to start the next long treble crochet stitch.
+This completes the first treble crochet stitch on your row.